alanwanga/alanwanga.github.io/about.md

 permalink: /about/
 ---

 Sharing what I find interesting during daily work.
+It's all about giving back to the community.

 ### More Information

-It's all about giving back to the community.
+My name is Taoyuan Wang, or you can just call me Alan.
+I'm now a software engineer in Appen China startup team.
+I recieved my Bachelor and Master degree in Computer Science from Tsinghua University Taiwan.
+Then, I joined Academia Sinica Taipei as full-time research assistant and Works Applications Shanghai as full-stack developer.
+My research interests focus on natural language processing, particularly in dialogue system.
+My personal interests include language learning, traveling, and any kinds of sports.
+I'll describe myself as a optimistic, active participant, conscientious worker, with strong learning competence and business sense.

 <a href="https://www.linkedin.com/in/taoyuanwang/">Linkedin</a> and <a href="/TaoyuanWang_resume.pdf">Resume</a> (Last Updated on July 14, 2019)